gabeorosan/pa-project/public/README.md

 - genus: Genus of the virus
 - genome: Genome of the virus (for uniformity, viruses were grouped into either ssRNA, ssDNA, dsRNA, dsDNA, or NA meaning other)
+- atoms: Number of lines in the PDB coordinate file multiplied by 60 to account for the full capsid.

 ## [RCSB](https://www.rcsb.org/)

-- atoms: Atom Count (non-hydrogen atoms)
 - weight (kDa): Total Structure Weight - molecular weight in all non-hydrogen atoms.
 Hydrogen atoms are included for the charged state in ARG, HIS & LYS residues.
 - deposited_polymer_monomer_count: Deposited Residue Count - Number of all polymer monomer residues